lagom/lagom/docs/manual/guide/services/ServiceDescriptors.md

 Query string parameters can also be extracted from the path, using a `&` separated list after a `?` at the end of the path.
 For example, the following service call uses query string parameters to implement paging:

 @[call-query-string-parameters](code/docs/services/FirstDescriptor.java)

+When you use `call`, `namedCall` or `pathCall`, if Lagom maps that down to REST, Lagom will make a best effort attempt to map it down to REST in a semantic fashion, so that means if there is a request message, it will use `POST`, if there's none, it will use `GET`.

 ### REST identifiers